A drill powered ice auger is one of the cheapest ways to get into ice fishing.

 - Doesn’t drain batteries very fast

 You can buy any StrikeMaster blades so we recommend you try out some Mora Blades.
+Users should note that the blade replacements on this unit cost half that of the Nils, and that’s something to remember when shopping.

 What we loved about this drill powered ice auger is that since you can drill with minimal effort, your batteries last a long time compared to other ice augers.